jnie21/esg-vs-emissions-analysis/README.md

 ESG scores guide over $35 trillion in global assets — shaping investment flows, regulatory frameworks, and corporate strategy.
 Yet critics argue that ESG scores can be misleading — rewarding companies for disclosure rather than performance.
 If ESG scores fail to reflect actual environmental impact — such as carbon emissions — the entire foundation of ESG investing may be vulnerable to greenwashing, mispriced risk, and public mistrust.
 This project investigates whether those concerns are backed by data.

 ## 📊 What This Project Does
-- Imports and cleans a dataset of ESG scores and emissions
+- Imports and cleans a dataset of ESG scores and emissions from 25 largest fossil producing companies worldwide
 - Visualizes ESG vs. CO₂ emissions across companies and sectors
 - Identifies industries and firms where ESG scores are misaligned with actual impact
 - Summarizes implications for investors, regulators, and public-sector economists